oluwatobiloba136/oluwatobiloba136.github.io/_posts/2025-01-10-The_dark_period_after_the_creation.md

 From the direct verse of Gen 1:1-2, God did not revealed to us why the earth became dark, empty and void.

 Firstly , we have to know that the creation story was centre on the redemption of mankind through His son, Jesus Christ.
-As a bible reader , we have to fine tuned our study of the bible as Jesus Christ as  the story. [(Luke 24:44)](https://www.biblegateway.com/passage/?search=Luke%2024%3A44&version=KJV)
+As a bible reader , we have to fine tuned our study of the bible that  Jesus Christ is the main character of the story. [(Luke 24:44)](https://www.biblegateway.com/passage/?search=Luke%2024%3A44&version=KJV)

 However, the dark period after the creation might have been related to the fall of lucifer who weaken the nations, [(Isaiah 14:12)](https://www.biblegateway.com/passage/?search=Isaiah%2014%3A12&version=KJV) but God did not give us a direct details as the creation story was centre on Jesus Christ, the Redeemer.